swainechen/chenlab-training/recipes/Salmonella.md

 # it looks for the SRST2 databases, and also will detect and automatically process assembly .tgz files from the SLC-wgs.pl script
 blast-mlst.pl -species Senterica /home/ubuntu/SRR12151671.tgz > SRR12151671-assembly.mlst
 ```
+This is an ST1549 strain.

 ## Calling resistance genes and virulence factors
 These again leverage SRST2 for short reads and a blast-based script (against the same databases) for assemblies.
 Both are shown here but you will likely just use one depending on your own preferences.
-These require some database setup that is done on the `CHENLAB-PUBLIC` AMI already and described in the SRST2 section under Bioinformatics software setup.
+These require some database setup that is done on the `CHENLAB-PUBLIC` AMI already and described in the [SRST2](/sysadmin/bioinformatics.md) section under [Bioinformatics software setup](/sysadmin/bioinformatics.md).
 ```
 # using short reads and SRST2
 # find the correct file